-This card acts as the radio receiver and transmitter for a specific computer and connects it into the WLAN.
+The network interface card acts as the radio receiver and transmitter for a specific computer and connects it into the WLAN.
 It is coupled with the device operating system using a software driver.
-Many modern laptops or tablets have this Wi-Fi capability built-in, but with desktop PCs you may need to install one.
+Many modern laptops or tablets have this Wi-Fi capability built-in, but with older desktop PCs you may need to install one.

 Most wireless network cards connect to an access point.
 However, some NICs can enable a peer-to-peer connection - ie they can talk to other compatible network cards that are within its range.
 This may be useful for small roaming workgroups of devices that do not require access to the LAN backbone.

 Wireless repeaters can improve or extend coverage of your network.
 They work by receiving your existing Wi-Fi signal and relaying your requests and responses back and forwards between your device and your main Wi-Fi router/access point.
 With a repeater, you can effectively double the range of your WLAN.

 Most WLANs are installed using access points that have omnidirectional aerials or antennae.
 These transmit wireless signals in all directions, as opposed to directional antennae, which produce a more concentrated signal, focused on a narrower area.
 Depending on the type of signal you need, replacing the antenna of your wireless access point may give you a better range.

 Wireless bridges enable high-speed long-range outdoor links between buildings.
 Their range is typically up to 25 miles.
 They are based on line-of-sight, so physical obstacles such as railroads or bodies of water generally do not affect them.

 The different components need to be compatible for the WLAN to function correctly.
 This is possible because they comply with a set of wireless networking standards intended to enable devices from different manufacturers to work together.